Pyomo/pyomo/doc/OnlineDocs/solvers/persistent_solvers.rst

 notify the solver of incremental changes to a Pyomo model.
 The persistent solver interfaces create and store model instances from the Python API for the corresponding solver.
-For example, the :py:class:`GurobiPersistent` class maintaints a pointer to a gurobipy Model object.
+For example, the :class:`GurobiPersistent<pyomo.solvers.plugins.solvers.gurobi_persistent.GurobiPersistent>` class maintaints a pointer to a gurobipy Model object.
 Thus, we can make small changes to the model and notify the solver rather than recreating the entire model using the solver Python API (or rewriting an entire model file - e.g., an lp file) every time the model is solved.

 .. warning:: Users are responsible for notifying persistent solver interfaces when changes to a model are made!